It turns out that you can lose nuclear weapons: three American bombs have not yet been found - ForumDaily

 How We Almost Destroyed Ourselves

-To start the process of atomic decay, the bombs were equipped with a pistol-like device.
-He fired a "ball" of radioactive atoms, such as uranium-235, at even more uranium-235.
-Or with the help of ordinary explosives they squeezed the atoms of plutonium-239 until they began to split.
+To trigger the atomic decay process, the bombs were equipped with a gun-like device.
+It fired a "ball" of radioactive atoms such as uranium-235 into even more uranium-235.
+Or they used ordinary explosives to compress plutonium-239 atoms until they began to fission.

 The first atomic bombs in Hiroshima and Nagasaki razed entire cities to the ground and killed hundreds of thousands of people.
 At the epicenter of the explosion, the bodies simply vanished into the air.
 The rest died from radiation burns or illness within days, months, and years afterward.